Phoenix Professional Board And Disciplinary Hearing Attorney

 Once the Board has taken what is considered to be a final action, you can begin pursuing your appeal in the event you are subject to discipline.

 We’re ready to help you through the professional board hearing and every other stage of your case.
-Call 480-442-3410 now or send an email to arrange a confidential consultation with one of our experienced Arizona employment attorneys.
+Call (480) 418-7878 or contact us online to arrange a confidential consultation with one of our experienced Arizona employment attorneys.